cube3power/atsd/portals/freemarker.md

 metric = cpu_used
 ```

-Advanced functions and aggregations can be added to the freemarker portals to enhance the resulting data prior to loading it into the portal.
+Advanced functions and aggregations can be added to the Freemarker portals to enhance the resulting data prior to loading it into the portal.
 Below are two examples:

 ##### The `freemarker` [series] is given an alias, that can then be used to sum the loaded data: